qooxdoo/qx-dev-manual/merge-process.md

   - PR contains only documentation changes
     - two assenting votes (approvals) have been cast with no dissenting votes (requests for changes).
+  - PR contains an urgent hotfix that is required to fix a critical regression.
+This is to be used only in exceptional cases
+    - two assenting votes (approvals) have been cast with no dissenting votes (requests for changes).
   - PR contains any code changes
     - five assenting votes (approvals) have been cast with no dissenting votes (requests for changes).